Jiaxin-Lu/Jigsaw/README.md

     conda env create -f environment.yaml
     conda activate assembly
     ```
+   You may also use `environment_simple.yaml` for better adaptability,
+   but it is not tested on our machine.
 2. Install custom CUDA ops for Chamfer distance:
     ```shell
     cd utils/chamfer